vincentgosselin1/maze_Ruby/README.md

-##This is a small maze program that I challenged myself to do in order to test my ruby skills.
+##This is a small maze program that I challenged myself todo in order to test my ruby skills.

 Here is a screenshot of the program running.
 There are currently 3 levels, please see the .txt files.